-New cast members for the second season include Game of Thrones star Kristofer Hivju, who will play Nivellen, a fan-favourite character from the short story A Grain of Truth.
+Other new cast members for the second season include Game of Thrones star Kristofer Hivju, who will play Nivellen, a fan-favourite character from the short story A Grain of Truth.

 He’ll be joined by other newcomers Yasen Atour (Coen), Agnes Bjorn (Vereena), Peaky Blinders actor Paul Bullion as Lambert, Thue Ersted Rasmussen (Eskel), Aisha Fabienne Ross (Lydia) and Mecia Simson (Francesca).

 Asked about the show’s longevity compared to genre rivals like Game of Thrones, Cavill said “it would be lovely to tell the story for many seasons to come”.
 Basically, if you guys keep watching, they’ll keep making it!

 How many seasons of The Witcher will there be?

 Netflix are spoiled for choice as far as source material goes.
 Apart from the series of short stories and novels, there are multiple video games which added side-quests and plot points to the franchise’s already-sprawling lore.
 So there’s no chance of showrunner Lauren Schmidt Hissrich running out of ideas for new episodes.